How WEIRD is Usable Privacy and Security Research? (Extended Version): Results

-Table~\ref{table:results_topic2} shows the percentages of user studies that recruited only Western samples by research topics.
+Table~\ref{table:results_topic2} shows the percentages of papers that recruited only Western participant samples by research topics.
 In UPS, ``access control and privacy preference'' was most frequently studied, followed by ``authentication,'' ``vulnerability, malware, and incident response,'' and ``overall.''
-Please see Appendix~\ref{section:appendix_codingrule_topic} for more detailed information on our classification of research topics.
 The Western skew is pervasive in every topic.
-The degree of Western skew is relatively higher in ``access control and privacy preference.''
-On the other hand, the degree of Western skew is relatively lower in ``vulnerability, malware, and incident response'' and ``social engineering'' because (i) for ``vulnerability, malware, and incident response,'' non-Western developers were recruited through online methods such as crowdsourcing and source code repositories, and (ii) regarding ``social engineering,'' several researchers investigated the phishing susceptibility of non-Westerners (e.g., emerging market citizens~\cite{CSCW2021_Razaq} and non-native English speakers~\cite{SOUPS2021_Hasegawa}).
-In Section~\ref{section:discussion_researchtopics}, we discuss the findings of the studies that studied non-Western people and the expected results if studies are conducted in non-Western countries for each research topic.
+The degree of Western skew is relatively higher in ``access control and privacy preference'' and ``other.''
+On the other hand, in three research topics, the degree of Western skew is relatively lower: (i) for ``vulnerability, malware, and incident response,'' researchers often recruited developers, and as mentioned above, researchers succeeded in accessing non-Western developers; (ii) regarding ``social engineering'', several researchers realized the importance of investigating the phishing susceptibility of non-Westerners (e.g., emerging market citizens~\cite{CSCW2021_Razaq} and non-native English speakers~\cite{SOUPS2021_Hasegawa}); and (iii) regarding ``privacy abuse,'' researchers often focus on privacy issues of minorities and demographic groups facing difficulties, one of which is non-Westerners (e.g., women in non-Western countries facing gender gaps~\cite{CHI2019_Sambasivan}).